Adri6336/Text-To-Robot-Speech/README.md

 With gtts installed, you should be able to run the script.
 If something goes wrong, you can just use the executable I prepared instead; it will run the script without any effort on your end, though it will be a bit slower to start up.
 To find the executable, you'll need to download the TTRS_v-0.3.1 folder and its contents (mainly just the icon2 file), then select the sole .exe file with the same name.

+# Additional Notes:

+- I've noticed that for largish files, it takes longer for TTRS to generate the speech.
+During this wait period, the computer does stuff that makes it look like TTRS has crashed -- it has not crashed.
+The same issue displays when playing long talkin' files.
+I currently don't know why this happens, but Imma look into it.
+Maybe it'll be fixed in an upcoming update.
+For now, TTRS should be stable (even if it doesn't quite look like it :P)